CurrentlyAWey/Tetris/README.md

 			each block contains 1 orientation of each shape, making 7shapes x 4orientations x 4 rows = 112 rows.

-	shapeTest prints out all the possible offsets of each shape's orientations The output from shapeTest is redirected into Swag.txt.
+	shapeTest.c prints out all the possible offsets of each shape's orientations The output from shapeTest is redirected into Swag.txt.
 		The debugging output is cleaned up, and used as input to bintext2bin

-	bintext2bin converts input from a text file containing 8bit rows into a bin file with equivalent information. (output.bin)
+	bintext2bin.c converts input from a text file containing 8bit rows into a bin file with equivalent information. (output.bin)

-	input txt --> Swag.txt --> output.bin --> EEPROM
+	input.txt --> Swag.txt --> output.bin --> EEPROM

 GAL Programming:

-	4bitswitch contains CUPL for switching between 4 sets of 2 inputs with 1 address pin.
+	4bitswitch.PLD contains CUPL for switching between 4 sets of 2 inputs with 1 address pin.

-	8bitAndNor contains CUPL for an 8 input AND, 8 input OR, and buffers 4 inputs for wiring convenience.
+	8bitAndNor.PLD contains CUPL for an 8 input AND, 8 input OR, and buffers 4 inputs for wiring convenience.

+PLD files were compiled using WinCUPL on JLAB computer (Junior 04)